desorgui/portfolio/README.md

 #### Usage

-Open The folder in your file explorer then, right click on index.html and open with your browser
+Open The folder in your file explorer then, right click on index.html and open with your browser.

 ## Authors